 How do you know that the chosen instruction method is effective?
 Is there a method of instruction that would be best for a certain type of material?
-In this course, you will learn how to: apply evidence-based practice to identify and design good experiments to verify instructional effectiveness, select the most effective method of instruction based on the type of knowledge, design learning material with deliberate practice and effective feedback, and leverage worked examples and self-explanation to create effective e-learning designs.
+In this certificate course, you will learn how to: apply evidence-based practice to identify and design good experiments to verify instructional effectiveness, select the most effective method of instruction based on the type of knowledge, design learning material with deliberate practice and effective feedback, and leverage worked examples and self-explanation to create effective e-learning designs.

 Approximately 2 weeks, 6-8 hours/week